matisojka/qqqa/CONTRIBUTING.md

 ## Building Releases

-We keep prebuilt binaries in `releases/` inside the repo and retain ~3 latest versions.
-A helper script automates most of it.
+We keep prebuilt binaries in `target/releases/` inside the repo and retain ~3 latest versions; this directory is already gitignored, so the tarballs stay local and never bloat the repo.
+The `scripts/release.sh` helper automates the heavy lifting, prints next steps, and updates the Homebrew tap for you.

 Prerequisites
 - Clean working tree and passing tests.